AIE-Lafayette/Floppy-Tutorial/README.md

 ## Creating a Game Over Message

 Finally, we're going to send a message to the screen to indicate that the player has lost if they collide with another object.
 To do this, we'll need to create a UI element.
-First, in the Hierarchy window, create a UI -> Canvas.
+First, in the Hierarchy window, create a UI &rarr; Canvas.
 The Canvas is the 2D space we'll use to place the UI elements.
-Next, right-click the Canvas in the Hierarchy window and select UI -> Text.
+Next, right-click the Canvas in the Hierarchy window and select UI &rarr; Text.
 This will create a Text object in the center of the Canvas and thus the center of the screen.
 In the Inspector window, scroll down to the Text component and change the properties to suit a Game Over message.
 If you need a good view of the text, you can change the Scene window to 2D mode by clicking the 2D button at the top of it, then zooming out and panning to see the entire Canvas.
 Once you like the way the text looks (I recommend size 27, center alignment, red color), clear the Text field.
 We don't want any text to display until the right time.

 We want the text to appear when the Bird collides with something.
 For this, we want another script.
 Create a new C# Script called GameOverBehavior, and open it.